It happens sometimes: someone asks you what lesbian movies you’d recommend and suddenly you… draw a blank.

 Come on, you must have seen this one.
 Desert Hearts is one of the most iconic lesbian movie titles because it was the first film about a female same-sex relationship that didn’t involve a man or a tragic ending: utterly groundbreaking.

 Set in Reno, Nevada, it follows the blossoming love between a reserved English professor and a young, impulsive sculptor.
-Vivian Bell divorces her husband and heads West, where she meets Cay Rivvers, whose energy and boldness starts to draw her out of her shell.
+Vivian Bell divorces her husband and heads West, where she meets Cay Rivvers, whose energy and boldness start to draw her out of her shell.
 With stunning scenery and complex characterization, this is a classic for good reason.
-Watch it now!

 A less well-known movie, perhaps, but still deservedly on this list, this low-budget comedy offers a quirky take on lesbian culture.
 Set in Chicago, a coffee shop acts as the starting point for relationships with plenty of twists and turns.

-Filmed in black and white, it’s a fresh picture that addresses modern aspects of life within the lesbian community, like negotiating girl bars and maintaining friendships.
-The writers, Rose Troche and Guinevere Turner, were fed up of watching lesbian films that looked nothing like their actual lives and this was their response: a successful one, we’re sure you’ll agree.
-Watch it now!
+Go Fish is filmed in black and white, it’s a fresh picture that addresses modern aspects of life within the lesbian community, like negotiating girl bars and maintaining friendships.
+The writers, Rose Troche and Guinevere Turner, were fed up with watching lesbian films that looked nothing like their actual lives and this was their response: a successful one, we’re sure you’ll agree.

 No list of lesbian movie titles would be complete without this cult classic -which also makes our list of the best gay comedy films.
 Megan is a cheerleader whose family decides she’s gay and sends her to ‘True Directions’, a conversion camp, to get it coached out of her.
 Unsurprisingly it backfires when she meets the outsider Graham and a whole cast of camp characters.

-It’s unapologetically quirky and fun, taking the quintessential American background and having fun with it with a candy-colored retro aesthetic and off-the-wall scenarios.
+But I’m A Cheerleader is unapologetically quirky and fun, taking the quintessential American background and having fun with it with a candy-colored retro aesthetic and off-the-wall scenarios.
 At the heart of the satire is a sweet love story!
-Watch it now!

 Perhaps one of the best things about David Lynch’s psychological thriller is that what got people talking was not necessarily that racy lesbian scene between Laura Harring’s amnesiac femme fatale and Naomi Watt’s bright-eyed Betty.